zaffrefashiongroup/company-overview/README.md

 * Haverford - details *coming soon* about :boot: business unit, store-front, and technology stack
 * Jed - details *coming soon* about :watch: business unit, store-front, and technology stack

-If you have any questions about this project, please raise an issue and let us know! :loveletter:
+If you have any questions about this project, please raise an issue and let us know! :love_letter: